Álex Centelles

-Alejandro "Álex" Centelles Plaza (born 30 August 1999) is a Spanish professional footballer who plays for UD Almería as a left back.
+Alejandro "Álex" Centelles Plaza (born 30 August 1999) is a Spanish professional footballer who plays as a left-back for Bulgarian First League club Levski Sofia.

 Club career

 Born in Valencia, Centelles joined Valencia CF's youth setup at the age of eight, from CF Crack's.
 After spending the whole 2017 pre-season with the first team, he was subsequently assigned to the reserves in Segunda División B on 2 August.

 Centelles made his senior debut on 20 August 2017, starting in a 2–0 away win against Deportivo Aragón.
 The following 24 May, after being an ever-present figure for the B-team during the campaign, he signed a new contract until 2021.

 On 1 July 2019, Centelles joined Primeira Liga newcomers F.C.
 Famalicão on loan for one year.
 He made his professional debut on 14 September, starting in a 4–2 home defeat of F.C.
 Paços de Ferreira.

 On 2 October 2020, Centelles signed a two-year contract with Segunda División side UD Almería.

+On 24 June 2026, upon expiration of his Almería contract, Centelles joined Bulgarian First League champions Levski Sofia on a three-year deal.